 2. Meal prep is your best friend.
 Make yourself a mini menu at the beginning of the week.
 Pick meals that are universal and more likely to fit most people's tastes.
 Go shopping for what you need, spice and chop things, ready to be taken out of the fridge or freezer and onto the pans.

-3. Prepare the table the night before, especially if you want to put extra effort and create a cool theme. organize and make it pretty so you don't have to worry about it the next day.
+3. Prepare the table the night before, especially if you want to put in extra effort and create a cool theme. organize it and make it pretty so you don't have to worry about it the next day.

-8. Put foil on the stove while frying, it will make the cleaning process later much easier.
+8. Put foil on the stove while frying; it will make the cleaning process later much easier.
 But make sure it doesn't block the gas outlets.

 9. Don't make appetizers if you're hosting a really big gathering, because, guests end up getting full just by eating them, and they leave plenty of leftovers from the main dishes.

 10. Don't make desserts.
 Every family or couple you invite over will show up with a dessert.
 You will end up with huge boxes of desserts and no room in your fridge.
 So don't add to that by making your own.

 11. It's time to put your fancy china plates on display for the guests, but as for the serving plates, use dishwasher-friendly ones to save yourself time and energy.